What is the Christmas Bird Count?

 The primary objective of the Christmas Bird Count is to monitor the status and distribution of bird populations across the Western Hemisphere.
 When the CBC data is combined with that of other surveys such as the North American Breeding Bird Survey, a clearer picture of how bird populations throughout the Americas have changed in time and space over the past hundred years develops.
 Data helps reveal the impact of diseases such as, in years past, the West Nile virus.
 Since birds are overall indicators of the health of our environment, the Count can also tell us a great deal about ourselves and our impact on local flora and fauna.

 So, in conclusion, the Christmas Bird Count is fun, social, and noble.
 How can you pass that up?
 Like every other CBC of the 21st century, this year’s Christmas Bird Count will extend from December 14 to January 5.
 Maybe you’ve already made plans to participate in the count this year, and maybe you haven’t.
-I’ve let the Rochester CBC pass me by (in case you’re wondering why it was so early, it’s been winter here since September!) but Corey is still scheduled for the Queens count this coming weekend.
+Holiday travel usually precludes me from the Rochester CBC but Corey is usually a shoe-in for the Queens count.
 If you don’t know where your local count is, contact your local Audubon chapter or bird club post haste.
 In case you haven’t noticed, the holiday season has arrived…

 Good birding to all counters and if you can’t join this year, try to plan for it next year.
 It is one of those birding events that everyone should participate in.